 The Refugee Assistance Program is a federally funded program which helps persons admitted into the U.S. as refugees to become self-sufficient after their arrival.
 Temporary refugee cash assistance is available to eligible refugees who do not qualify for cash assistance (through the Temporary Assistance for Needy Families program), Supplemental Security Income or Medicaid.

-Eligibility for refugee cash and medical assistance is available for up to eight months after entry into the U.S., or date asylum was granted, if you have one of the following immigration statuses:
+Eligibility for refugee cash and medical assistance is available for up to twelve months after entry into the U.S., or date asylum was granted, if you have one of the following immigration statuses:

 - Refugee or Asylee.